 When facing a marijuana charge (or any other criminal charge) in South Carolina, the best way to protect yourself is to hire an experienced defense attorney.
 You should speak with an attorney as soon as possible, as there are steps that can be taken before trying to reduce your chances of a conviction.
 To discuss your case in a free and confidential consultation, contact Deaton Law Firm, LLC today.

 Request a Free Initial Consultation in Goose Creek or North Charleston

-If you have been charged with marijuana possession, distribution, or cultivation in the Charleston area, we encourage you to contact us promptly for a free initial consultation.
+If you have been charged with marijuana possession, distribution, or cultivation in the Charleston area, Our criminal lawyer encourages you to contact us promptly for a free initial consultation.
 To schedule an appointment in Goose Creek or North Charleston, call us at 843-225-5723 or tell us how to reach you online today.